 Participate in a Turkey Day Race

 I don’t consider myself a “runner”, but I did run my first 5K last year and it just so happened to be a Turkey Day race!
 It was much more exciting and fun than I ever thought it would or even could be!
-Lucky for us, Columbia has THREE Turkey Day races to choose from and most of them even have options for a kids/fun run.
+Lucky for us, Columbia has three Turkey Day races to choose from and one of them even has an option for a kids/fun run.
 Burn off some calories and get home just in time to begin the festivities!

 Details: This race will be held at Colonial Life Arena and registration is open from now until the morning of the race.
-There will be a $100 gift card awarded to the best-dressed turkey costume!
+There will be a $100 gift card from Buffalo Wild Wings awarded to the best-dressed turkey costume!

 Shandon Turkey Trot & Burn 5K